adoeller/wfx-sdr/readme.md

 hand it the **unmuted** stream: what the squelch does to the loudspeaker is the speaker's business, and the recorder decides for itself what the hang time swallows.

+### One signal, one channel

+The detector reports one channel per contiguous run above the threshold.
+That is right for separate signals and wrong for a single strong one: its modulation sidebands break the threshold in their own right, and one carrier turns into eight or ten channels that all record the same transmission.
+Measured against a local NFM transmitter: the carrier at −22.9 dBFS with sidebands from −64 to −69 dBFS out to ±90 kHz, every one of them more than 15 dB above the noise floor.

+`Merge Channels` (default `1`) folds those skirts into the channel that carries them.
+Two conditions have to hold together, and each guards a different mistake — proximity alone would swallow a genuine neighbouring station, a level difference alone would swallow a weak signal anywhere in the
+band:

+- the stronger hit is within twenty grid steps, clamped to 25…150 kHz — the upper limit is narrower than the 200 kHz broadcast stations are spaced at, so a 100 kHz grid cannot make neighbours eat each other;
+- and it is at least 20 dB stronger.

+Set it to `0` to get one channel per grid slot that exceeds the threshold, which is what the measurement literally says. `--nomerge` does the same for a scan started from the command line.

 ### Squelch and hang time